 House Vs Apartment: The Apartment Entry Price Advantage Wins on Percentage Yield

 In absolute dollar terms, a Houston 3-bed house still generates more cash flow than a 2-bed apartment, because the rent base is larger.
 But for investors deploying a fixed capital pool, the apartment's higher percentage return compounds faster and lets you diversify across multiple units.
 The trade-off is regulatory exposure for short-term use and HOA rules that can restrict or ban rentals outright.
-These are city medians across 132 ZIP codes, and individual suburbs diverge significantly.
+These are city medians across 132 ZIP codes, and individual suburbs differ.
 The dashboard shows suburb-level data for every bedroom count and property type.

-Short-Term Rental Break-Even Sits at 28% Occupancy, Below the Market Median of 38%
+Short-Term Rental Break-Even Sits at 25% Occupancy, Below the Market Median of 38%

-For a 3-bed house, short-term rental gross revenue equals long-term rental gross revenue at 28% occupancy.
+For a 3-bed house, short-term rental gross revenue equals long-term rental gross revenue at 25% occupancy.
 That is the floor, not the target: you need to clear break-even on gross before the higher short-term cost structure is offset.
 Houston's market median occupancy is 38%, which is above the break-even on gross revenue but still leaves a narrow margin once the full cost stack is applied.
 Operators consistently below market median occupancy would be better served renting long-term.

 View Houston in the dashboard → Free preview · every bedroom count and property type